ThomasThelen/sdtl-converter/README.md

 git+https://github.com/ThomasThelen/sdtl-converter.git`

-### Using
+### Usage

-#### Converting SDTL to RDF
+#### Loading SDTL Into the Graph

-Turn turn an SDTL JSON file into RDF, start by constructing a `ConverterV1` class, passing the path to the sdtl into the constructor.
+Turn turn a single SDTL JSON file into RDF, start by constructing a `ConverterV1` class and pass the path to the sdtl into the constructor.

 ```
 converter = ConverterV1('path_to/sdtl.json')